Skip to Content

 Eva Lake in Mt Revelstoke National Park

-Just on the outskirts of Revelstoke, you’ll find is Mt Revelstoke National Park.
+Just on the outskirts of Revelstoke, you’ll find is Mount Revelstoke National Park.
 It’s a unique national park in the fact that you can actually drive right into the park and even to the summit of Mt Revelstoke on the Meadows in the Sky Parkway.
 This makes it accessible to almost anyone!

 Once at the summit car parking lot, you can then venture out and hike one of the many stunning trails, have lunch by one of the lakes, or even take a short walk to see all of the beautiful flowers and viewpoints.